94 Phil 778 – Civil Law – Preliminary Title – Publication of Laws

-Lara et al were former taxi drivers of the defendant.
-When the latter sold some of his vehicles, the plaintiffs who were no longer needed were dismissed.
-Because their employer did not give them their one month’s salary in lieu of the notice required in Article 302 of the Code of Commerce, this action was instituted.
+Manuel Lara et al were former taxi drivers of Petronilo Del Rosario, Jr. In September 1950, Del Rosario sold some of his vehicles which led to Lara et al not being needed anymore.
+Eventually, their services were terminated.
+Because their employer did not give them their one month’s salary in lieu of the notice required in Article 302 of the Code of Commerce, Lara et al sued Del Rosario.

-HELD: In this case, the Supreme Court in an obiter dictum held that the new Civil Code of the Philippines took effect on August 30, 1950.
+The Supreme Court also clarified that, in an obiter dictum, that the new Civil Code of the Philippines took effect on August 30, 1950.
 This date is exactly one year after the Official Gazette publishing the Code was released for circulation, the said release having been made on August 30, 1949.
-The plaintiffs then are not entitled to any compensation, the New Civil Code having repealed the Code of Commerce.